What Are Dental Implants?

 Are dental implants safe?

 Generally speaking, dental implants are considered a safe tooth replacement solution when treatment is properly performed by a skilled and experienced dentist.
-Of course, as with any surgery, there is some degree of risk involved, making it imperative that you select a dentist who has received extensive implant dentistry training, utilizes state-of-the-art technology for precision planning and surgical placement, and has a proven track record of successful treatment—such as Dr. Olson.
+Of course, as with any surgery, there is some degree of risk involved, making it imperative that you select a dentist who has received extensive implant dentistry training, utilizes state-of-the-art technology for precision planning and surgical placement, and has a proven track record of successful treatment—such as the doctors on our team.
 By choosing the right dentist, you can minimize potential risks and complications while maximizing safety and long-term success.

 Do dental implants hurt?

 Typically, local anesthesia is all that is necessary to limit any potential discomfort during dental implant surgery.
 In fact, most of our patients say they experienced little to no pain at all—only slight sensations of pressure.
-Following treatment, Dr. Olson often recommends over-the-counter medication should any postoperative discomfort manifest, though the majority of individuals have no issues with pain after the placement of their dental implants.
+Following treatment, our doctors often recommend over-the-counter medication should any postoperative discomfort manifest, though the majority of individuals have no issues with pain after the placement of their dental implants.

 How do I clean and care for my dental implants?